How To Become a Licensed Real Estate Agent in New York

 How to Find a Sponsoring Brokerage

-It’s hard to find a broker when you are new and have no contacts.
+Finding a broker is hard when you are new and have no contacts.
 But you can ask your instructors at real estate school if they have any leads.

-And in most cases, when you attend class, the class will send in recruiters to talk to you about the services they provide, as Melanie Boucos, a licensed real estate salesperson from Berkshire Hathaway suggested.
+In most cases, when you attend class, the class will send in recruiters to talk to you about their services, as Melanie Boucos, a licensed real estate salesperson from Berkshire Hathaway, suggested.

 Many can pick a broker that way.

-Another way to find out more is to attend events for people in the real estate industry, mingle with agents, and ask them about their firms.
+Another way to learn more is to attend events for people in the real estate industry, mingle with agents, and ask them about their firms.

 You might also be interested in joining brokerages you recognize the names of.